Asian markets follow Wall Street higher after Fed rate cut

 The central bank's latest move reduces the short-term rate it controls — which influences many consumer and business loan rates — to a range between 1.5% and 1.75%.

-The Commerce Department said U.S. economic growth slowed to a modest 1.9% in the July-September quarter.
-That surpassed forecasts for even weaker growth, however.
+On Wednesday, the Commerce Department said the U.S. economy slowed to a modest growth rate of 1.9% in the July-September quarter.
+That surpassed economists' forecasts for even weaker growth, however.

 Meanwhile, a monthly gauge of Chinese factory activity declined more than expected for October amid weak consumer demand and a tariff war with Washington.